F-word you may be thinking!

 Now, of course there are times when autism and intellectual disability get in the way of his joyful attitude towards the days of the week and his gratitude lists.
 “Mommy, I

-want to skip Thankful Thursday and go straight to Fun Friday,”
+want to skip Thankful Thursday and go straight to Fun Friday,” he tells me most

 Wonderful Wednesday evenings when I am putting him to bed.
 Waiting that one extra day to get to garbage day is just too long to wait.
 Some Thursdays become Thrashing and Thunderous in our house because it’s in the way of getting to Fun Friday.
 It’s really hard to live with Matthew when he gets stuck in this cycle of thinking.